Welcome to The National Lift Tower

 - Telecommunications including long range high speed wireless broadband

-- Charity abseils
+- Corporate and charity abseils

 There are six lift shafts of varying heights and speeds, one of which is a high speed shaft with a travel of 100m and a theoretical maximum speed of 10m/s.